Targeted Actions enable your supporters to quickly engage with lawmakers or other targets on important issues:

 Import Custom Targets

-Please see this article to learn more about importing Custom Targets.
+Please check out our article about importing Custom Targets.

 Export Custom Targets

 If you wish to export your list of custom targets, click the Download List of Custom Targets button on the left.
 The list is exported as a tab-delimited file, however, the file extension is CSV.
 If you're having trouble opening the file in your local spreadsheet program, change the file's .CSV extension to .TSV instead.

 Limit the supporter data which may be shared with custom targets:

 - Do not submit supporter phone numbers in messages to this Custom Target

 - Do not submit supporter addresses in messages to this Custom Target